Wildix TAPI driver

 Wildix TAPI driver works in:

-- Citrix environments with standalone server
+- Citrix environments with a standalone server

 - Citrix environments with more than one srv using load balancing